-Disconnected all input signals (except the headstage).
-Put the holding current switch to position $0 (+/0/-$ switch, #11, Figure 1).
-Connect the MICROELECTRODE connector of the headstage to ground.
-If parasitic oscillations occur use a $10\mathrm{k}\Omega$ resistor for grounding.
-If you use a cell model set #5 in Figure 7 to GROUND and #4 in upper position.
-Note : Please use a wire to connect the input of the BNC connector on the headstage to GND of the headstage.
+- o Disconnected all input signals (except the headstage).
+Put the holding current switch to position 0 (+ / 0 / switch, #11, Figure 1). - o Connect the MICROELECTRODE connector of the headstage to ground.
+If parasitic oscillations occur use a 10 k $\Omega$ resistor for grounding.

+Note: This cannot be done with the cell model.
+Please use a wire to connect the input of the BNC connector on the headstage to GND of the headstage.
 Do not use the shield of the BNC connector since it is connected to driven shield.

-Tune the OFFSET to zero using the OFFSET control (#16, Figure 1, see also chapter 7.2).
-After tuning the OFFSET connect the cell model via the 50 M Ω connector (sharp electrode).
-If you do not use a cell model remove the wire and attach a resistor with a value of about 5 to 10 M Ω across the same connection.
-The value displayed at the DISPLAY (#3, Figure 1) is related to the BIAS current of the headstage according to Ohm's Law.
-Cancel this voltage by tuning the headstage BIAS current potentiometer (#12, Figure 1).
-Accuracy: Now both displays (potential / current) the should read 000.
-Due to the limited version 2.2 page 22 resolution of the display, unbalanced offsets and thermal drifts an offset of ± 001 to ± 002 can occur on the display.
+- o Tune the OFFSET to zero using the OFFSET control (#16, Figure 1, see also chapter 7.2). - o After tuning the OFFSET connect the cell model via the 50 M $\Omega$ connector (sharp electrode).
+If you do not use a cell model remove the wire and attach a resistor with a value of about 5 to 10 M $\Omega$ across the same connection. - o The value displayed at the DISPLAY (#3, Figure 1) is related to the BIAS current of the headstage according to Ohm's Law.
+Cancel this voltage by tuning the headstage BIAS current potentiometer (#12, Figure 1). - o Accuracy: Now both displays (potential / current) the should read 000.
+Due to the limited resolution of the display, unbalanced offsets and thermal drifts an offset of $\pm 001$ to $\pm 002$ can occur on the display.
 This small deviation can be trimmed internally, but this procedure is necessary only if very small currents in the pA range must be applied exactly.